CodingWithTashi/CodingWithTashi/README.md

 <a href="https://stackoverflow.com/users/9236525/codingwithtashi"><img src="https://stackoverflow.com/users/flair/9236525.png" width="208" height="58" alt="profile for codingwithtashi at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for codingwithtashi at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>

 - 🔭 I’m currently working for [Unvired](https://unvired.com/).
-- 🌱 I’m currently learning more about Flutter.
+- 🌱 I’m currently learning more about Flutter and Figma.
 - 💬 Ask me about Flutter/Android.
+- 📖 I also write lame post on [medium](https://github.com/codingwithtashi).
 - 📫 How to reach me: [Instagram - @kharagkunchok](http://instagram.com/kharagkunchok)